iPenguin/NotePages/README.md

 On Ubuntu run the following command to make sure you have installed all the programs you will need to build Note Pages and the documentation:

     $ sudo apt-get install build-essential cmake fop xsltproc docbook-xsl-ns libservlet2.4-java libhunspell-dev

-I've put together some helpful scripts that can be used in the building process.
-You can copy the scripts in the bin/ directory into a bin folder in your $PATH (ie. ~/bin) and edit them as appropriate for your environment.
-Otherwise you can follow the instructions below.

 ### Compiling Note Pages ###